jvbs/jvbs/README.md

 ### My name is João Vitor!

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning .NET, Typescript and Design Patterns like DDD and CQRS.
+- 🌱 I’m currently learning .NET, Typescript and Design Patterns like DDD, Mediators and CQRS.
 - 😄 Pronouns: He/Him
 <!--- 👯 I’m looking to collaborate on ...-->